HuwCampbell/HuwCampbell.github.io/resume.markdown

 Software Engineering and Data Science
 -----------------------

+Cross domain functional programmer interested in type theory, domain specific languages, streaming data solutions, and research.

-Currently working for a machine learning and data science start-up specialising in massive scale feature engineering and model development with deep customer integrations.
+I'm currently working for a high impact data engineering consultancy, specialising in stream processing and big data solutions and integration.
 I have been responsible for pipeline construction, customer analytics, and model building; and have built systems catering to millions of customers in varied business spaces.
 Some of my interests in this space are deep learning, infrastructure development, model optimisation, and creative experimental designs.

 Scientific Research
 ------------------------------